-- 13. We think that the requirement in paragraph 7 is clear, but paragraph BC11 needs clarification to alleviate unnecessary misunderstanding.
-We propose a draft revision to the Basis for Conclusions, as provided in Appendix A to this paper. - 14.
-Although paragraph BC11 could be revised, adding a new paragraph in the Basis for Conclusions is preferable to making a change to an existing paragraph because the Basis for Conclusions describes the rationale of the Board's decision at the time at which that decision was made. - 15.
-Given the below assessment on the Annual Improvements criteria and the agenda criteria, we think that the Committee should recommend to the Board that it clarifies the meaning of 'effective' IFRSs and that the amendment should be included in the next Annual Improvements cycle.
+- 14. We think that the requirement in paragraph 7 is clear, but paragraph BC11 needs clarification to alleviate unnecessary misunderstanding.
+We propose a draft revision to the Basis for Conclusions, as provided in Appendix A to this paper. - 15.
+Although paragraph BC11 could be revised, adding a new paragraph in the Basis for Conclusions is preferable to making a change to an existing paragraph because the Basis for Conclusions describes the rationale of the Board's decision at the time at which that decision was made. - 16.
+Given the assessment on the Annual Improvements criteria as shown in Appendix B to this paper, we think that the Board should clarify the meaning of 'effective' IFRSs and that the amendment should be included in the next Annual Improvements cycle.